ktaylor63/southeast/site/content/articles/hunting-for-a-cause.md

 ---
-title: "Hunting for a cause"
+title: 'Hunting for a cause'
-description: "For many Americans hunting is a vehicle for connecting with nature and the great outdoors.
-Just look at the numbers: a five-year report found that 101.6 million Americans participated in hunting, fishing and wildlife activities in 2016."
+description: 'For many Americans hunting is a vehicle for connecting with nature and the great outdoors.
+Just look at the numbers: a five-year report found that 101.6 million Americans participated in hunting, fishing and wildlife activities in 2016.'
-author: "Katherine Taylor, Digital Content Specialist"
+author: 'Katherine Taylor, Digital Content Specialist'
-date: 2018-12-12
+date: 2018-12-12T00:00:00.000Z
 type: feature
 hero:
     name: stephen-scott-longtime-hunters-for-the-hungry-participant.jpg
-  alt: "A man wearing a camouflage hoodie posing for a photo on a gravel road"
+    alt: 'A man wearing a camouflage hoodie posing for a photo on a gravel road'
-  caption: "Stephen Scott, longtime Hunters for the Hungry participant.
-Photo by Katherine Taylor, USFWS."
+    caption: 'Stephen Scott, longtime Hunters for the Hungry participant.
+Photo by Katherine Taylor, USFWS.'
-  position: "45% 25%"
+    position: '45% 25%'
 tags:
     - Alabama
     - Hunting
-  - "Wheeler National Wildlife Refuge"
+    - 'Wheeler National Wildlife Refuge'
-  - "White-Tailed Deer"
+    - 'White-Tailed Deer'
-updated: "December 12th, 2018"
+updated: 'January 28th, 2019'
 ---

 {{< youtube id="59ZCUacPnrc" title="Hunters for the Hungry in Alabama" caption="Video by Nicole Vidal, USFWS.">}}